SUSTAINABLE DRESSING AT POTTERS

 Modal also features in Calvin Klein’s staple bralettes; it’s soft, stretchy and flexible nature makes it a great choice for these items.

-We also offer a the CK ONE recycled range.
+We also offer the CK ONE recycled range.
 Made from waste plastic found in the ocean, these bralettes and tangas still have the iconic simple CK design we know and love, with a much-reduced environmental impact and an even softer feel.

 One of our largest brands, Seasalt, are a trailblazer in the organic cotton movement, being the first fashion company to achieve Soil Association Global Organic Textile Certification Standard Certification.